-

 In the midst of happiness what we forget is the temporarily of our emotions.
 Nothing lasts longer than it is destined to.
 We are animals of hope, and that’s what keeps us going.
 One and a half years after Anant and Tia’s wedding, I got a call.
 Waking me up from an afternoon nap, I picked up Anant’s call only to have an unknown voice speak to me –

 “Hi, Brother.
 This is Raj.
-Our sister in law Tia is no more.
+Our sister-in-law Tia is no more.
 Her rituals are to be performed at 11:30 today.”

 The phone left me in a state of shock.
 I was not sure what and how to react.
 Sitting isolated in my dorm in a different city so far away, I felt incapable of doing anything that would make things better.
 I called my parents and friends and asked them to reach Anant’s place at the earliest.